mmistakes/minimal-mistakes/_posts/2023-05-26-http4s-authentication-part1.md

 Logged In⏎
 ```

-First, we log into the server and receive the JSON Web Token, then we can be connected to the rest of the site as an authroized user.
+First, we log into the server and receive the JSON Web Token, then we can be connected to the rest of the site as an authorized user.

 ```bash
 curl -vv -H "Authorization:Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJleHAiOjE4NDI1NDU2NjQsImlhdCI6MTY4NDc2MDkwNCwidXNlciI6IkpvaG4iLCAibGV2ZWwiOiJiYXNpYyJ9.VjkUrL6Ud0SINNWhUV8M_fFi9YgU8zxevcasiosRIKg" http://localhost:8080/welcome